 - Total Utilization.
 Is how much debt is on all of your cards compared to their total limits.

-Both are used as a factor in your credit score.
+Both are used as factors in your credit score.
 For FICO, credit utilization accounts for 30 percent of your score.
-For VantageScore, it accounts for 20 percent of your score.
+VantageScore, it accounts for 20 percent of your score.

 If you want your utilization to help your credit score, a good rule of thumb is to keep it below 30 percent.
 However, if you want to help yourself out, try to keep that number in the single digits.
 How do you know your ratio?
 You can use a credit utilization calculator or follow this simple equation:

-- Add up the debt on every credit card
+- Add up the credit used on every credit card

-- Add up the limits on all of those cards
+- Add up the credit limits on all of those cards

-- Divide the total debt by the total credit limit
+- Divide the total credit used by the total credit limit

 - Multiply that number by 100